ElectroMagus/udpserver-iot/README.md

 # udpserver-iot
-Testing UDP for communicating with ESP32, ESP8266.
+##ESP32 and ESP8266 UDP Server Control

-## Currently building a small robot and using UDP to control motor function.
+Currently building a small robot and using UDP to control motor function.
 Exploring using FreeRTOS Queues, Tasks and Scheduling in order to process commmands and routines.

+Testing tools are written in Python for quick prototying/testing.